Lucrezia Lante della Rovere

 Lucrezia Lante della Rovere (/it/; born 19 July 1966) is an Italian film, television and theatre actress, who made her debut in Mario Monicelli's Speriamo che sia femmina (1986), where she acted along with Catherine Deneuve, Stefania Sandrelli, Giuliana De Sio, Giuliano Gemma, Bernard Blier, Philippe Noiret and Paolo Hendel.

 Early life

 Della Rovere was born on in Rome, Italy, as Donna Lucrezia Lante Montefeltro della Rovere.
-She is the daughter of Alessandro Lante della Rovere (1936–1995) and Marina Ripa di Meana (born as Maria Elide Punturieri) (1941–2018).
+She is the daughter of Alessandro Lante della Rovere (1936–1995) and Marina Ripa di Meana (born as Maria Elide Punturieri) (1941–2018), and descends from Lorenzo de' Medici and Federico da Montefeltro.
 She studied for one year in the American Overseas School of Rome.

 Career

 Della Rovere has performed in many stage productions, such as Quando eravamo repressi by Pino Quartullo, Risiko by Francesco Apolloni, Oleanna and Il cielo sopra il letto by Luca Barbareschi, Malamore by Concita De Gregorio, John Gabriel Borkman by Henrik Ibsen and Come tu mi vuoi by Luigi Pirandello.

 She also acted in television dramas such as Orgoglio, Uno di Noi, Donna Detective, Tutti pazzi per amore, Tutta la musica del cuore, La dama velata.

 In 2005 she won the Taormina Film Festival for her role in the film Gli occhi dell'altro, in 2008 she won the Roma Fiction Fest for the role in the TV movie Ovunque tu sia, in 2012 she won Premio Flaiano for Malamore.

 In 2008, della Rovere appeared in the James Bond film Quantum of Solace as Gemma, René Mathis' girlfriend.